 5. Publish, Publish And Publish.
 Sharing other people’s article can only boost your LinkedIn’s presence to a certain extent only, but publishing your very own articles will bring your online presence and thought leadership status you’re after to the next level altogether.
 From just another average person, you could be turning yourselves into a superstar when it comes to your subject.
 Be it your experience, stories you came across during those projects, open secrets or even memories, sharing with your audience shall create a bond like no other.
 Remember, keep it professional and talk more about your career journey that includes your area of expertise.
 Don’t hard sell those stories, instead tell them out.
 Always tell to sell and never ever sell something here.
 Authentic stories, this is what people are after.
 Try as much as possible to create stories that people can relate to.
 If you can do this, in a way they will begin to open up more about themselves and their part of the stories too.
 You can see some results at the comment section right after you post the article.
 Once you can get those people to talk and comment at your articles regularly, then your brand’s journey to these people’s heart is now closer.
 Trust is just around the corner, slowly but surely.

 6. Make Them Think About You.
 There are many ways to make sure you are on someone’s mind.
-I am quite good in this actually, and here I am teaching you how to do it.
+I am quite good at this actually, and here I am teaching you how to do it.
 With the above steps, you are getting yourself into a thought-leadership status.
 You are becoming a reference centre to your community.
 People are seeing you as a subject matter expert in your field.
 By this time, you will get quite a regular direct messages from other people asking you about yourself, your role, your organisations and your services that they are keen to explore.
 Some will also ask you whether do you do seminars or not.
 When these happen, it clearly indicate that your published and shared articles are sticking hard onto your audiences’ mind.
 In their perspective, you’re the first person they can go to since you’re being positioned as a person who can solve their problems.
 And they truly believe that their problems can easily be solved by your expertise.
 If you do not believe me, try to be very quiet on LinkedIn for a week or two.
 Your audience should find it difficult to go even on Day 1 of your missing-in-action moment without you popping into their mind from time to time when they come across your type of subject on LinkedIn or even somewhere else.

 7. Make Them Miss You.
 Talking about the missing-in-action gig just now, why don’t you give it a shot to test the strength of your personal brand.
 Give them some time off from you.
 Before doing this though, be sure that you have made the right impressions of yourself to the audience first.
 Once you’re ready, take some days or weeks off from being ‘active’ on LinkedIn.
 Let them wonder what is going on, where the heck you are and how to reach you using other channels.
 When you notice that they start to feel restless and attempt to contact you often and expresses that they somehow are missing your articles and thoughts, then you know that your branding is already there in their heart.
 It is just a matter of time before they start to talk business with you.
 Just don’t push it, let it happen naturally.